Do you reach for a cup of coffee or soda in the afternoon? Many experience that afternoon slump around 4 pm. Why does that happen?

 In my research I found that pain and asthma are caused by inflammation.
 And I was totally surprised to learn that arthritis and asthma are chronic dehydration (“Your Body’s Many Cries for Water – you are not sick; you are thirsty” by Dr. F. Batmanghelidj.
 See link below*).

-And I did notice that my mom drank very little water, 10 – 15 oz. on average in a day!
+And I did notice that my mom drank very little water, 10 – 15 oz. in a day!
 She started her day with strong black tea with milk and sugar.
 And the little water she drank was always during her meals.
-And now when I think of it she was probably thirsty not hungry when she reached for another cup of caffeinated tea and a little snack in the afternoon to get rid of her afternoon slump.
+And now when I think of it she was probably thirsty when she reached for another cup of caffeinated tea in the afternoon to get rid of her afternoon slump!

 Hydrate first thing in the morning!

 I experimented and found out that I feel my best when I drink water first thing in the morning.
 The more I hydrate myself in the morning the better I feel throughout the day.
 I drink at least 2 of 8-oz glass of water (and feel even better when I drink 3-4 glasses).
 I add something like fresh lemon juice or apple cider vinegar.
 I drink 3-4 glasses of water in between meals, 15 minutes before or an hour after meals.

 When I keep myself hydrated I don’t get that afternoon slump either!
 Next time when you experience afternoon slump and thinking about coffee or some sugary energy drink or soda may be try drinking some water instead or take a 10-minute stroll!

 We need to drink half of our body weight in ounces of water, for example if someone weighs 150 pounds, they need to drink 75 ounces of water.